nvpandha/Recommendor-System/README.md

 Recommendor System Code

 Run the files for clustering to get visualizations and results for a particular case.
 Run the sbt code for the recommendor frasmework.

+See more details at file BDAD Product Recommendations Paper